cardstack/card-pay-protocol/OPERATIONS.md

 3. Click on the "Connect to Metamask" tab
 4. Select the Card Protocol Owner for the correct network in metamask
 5. Locate the "Setup" row and enter all the values (from above) that you wish to set for the PrepaidCardManager.
 If you wish to retain the current value, then use the "Read Contract" tab to look up the current value for any of the settings above.
-8. Click on the "Write" button in the "Mint" row.
+8. Click on the "Write" button in the "Setup" row.
 9. In the Metamask popup that appears click on the "Confirm" button.
 The default gas price selected is probably just fine since gas is so plentiful in Layer 2 networks.
 10. After the transaction has completed, you can confirm the setup configuration by clicking on the "Read Contract" tab and reviewing all the fields that pertain to the setup parameters.